Vanilla Bean Marshmallows · GF (100 marshmallows)

 Dust the exposed bottom of the ‘mallow with some more powdered sugar.
 If you’re anything like me, you’ll have to resist the urge to sleep on it.
 It feels like a Tempurpedic pillow.
 It is soft and ever so squishy and silky smooth.
 Have I mentioned this is my favorite???

-Use a hot knife to cut the marshmallows into about 13, 1” strips.
-You’ll have to stop periodically and clean your knife.
-Once the strips are cut, roll them about in some powdered sugar so none of the sides are sticky.
+Use a large chef’s knife to cut the marshmallows into 13, 1” strips.
+You’ll have to stop periodically and clean your knife, as goo will build up along the way.
+Once you’ve cut the strips, roll them about in powdered sugar so none of the sides are sticky.

 Now use the knife to cut each strip at 1” increments.
-Of course, the marshmallows are probably close to 2” tall, so they won’t be perfect cubes, but rather rectangles.
+Of course, the marshmallows are close to 2” tall, so they won’t be perfect cubes, but rectangles.

-So store these guys in an airtight container or a big zippy bag.
+Toss these pieces in more powdered sugar to prevent sticking, and store in an airtight container or a big zippy bag.
 They’re essentially nothing but sugar, so they have a terrific shelf life.
 Weeks.
 Months even, if you refrigerate them.
 A year in the freezer.

 Follow the basic recipe exactly and just before you finish mixing add in 1/4 tsp peppermint oil.
 Let the mixture whip a few seconds, then taste the marshmallow fluff to see if it is suitably minty for your tastes.
 You can always add more, but you can’t take it away, so keep adding in 1/4 tsp increments until you’re happy with the flavor.